-It is interesting to note that the system appears to be able to compensate and pass post-processing quality screening, using albedo and aerosols, for low surface pressure biases down to -4 hPa, but high surface pressure biases only up to +2 hPa.
+It is interesting to note that the system appears to be able to compensate for and pass postprocessing quality screening, using albedo and aerosols, for low surface pressure biases down to $-4 \, \text{hPa}$ but high surface pressure biases only up to $+2 \, \text{hPa}$.

-10 4.3 Error correlation and effect of bias correction on errors
+4.3 Error correlation and effect of bias correction on errors

-Another important question is; how does bias correction within the CO_2 column affect errors, particularly the error correlations in XCO_2 and the partial columns?
-Kulawik et al. (2017) found that the predicted error correlation between the LMT and U partial columns was -0.7 for land and -0.8 for ocean; whereas the actual error correlation versus aircraft was found to be +0.6 (with uncertainty in the correlation due to the fact that aircraft do not cover the full U partial column and effects of co-location

-15 error).
-Additionally, Kulawik et al. (2017) found that whereas the XCO2 predicted errors were underestimated by about a factor of 2, the LMT and U errors were overestimated by about a factor of 2.
-Weakening the LMT and U correlations would result in higher and more accurate error estimates for XCO2.
+Another important question is the following: how does bias correction within the CO_2 column affect errors, particularly the error correlations in XCO_2 and the partial columns?
+Kulawik et al. (2017) found that the predicted error correlation between the LMT and U partial columns was -0.7 for land and -0.8 for ocean, whereas the actual error correlation versus aircraft was found to be +0.6 (with uncertainty in the correlation due to the fact that aircraft do not cover the full U partial column and effects of colocation error).
+Additionally, Kulawik et al. (2017) found that whereas the XCO_2 predicted errors were underestimated by about a factor of 2, the LMT and U errors were overestimated by about a factor of 2.
+Weakening the LMT and U correlations would result in higher and more accurate error estimates for XCO_2 .